Research

 Narrative and the Construction of Self

 As a contribution to ongoing efforts to bridge linguistic and psychological anthropology, I have also dedicated research to the role of narrative in the construction and transformation of self.
 For example, I have analyzed narratives of Aché elders about their experience of the encounter with white society, their suffering and the violence endured, and the radical changes that followed settlement on reservations.
-A paper discussing a narrative about these transformations and their ethical and ontological foundations is forthcoming in American Ethnologist.
+A paper discussing a narrative about these transformations and their ethical and ontological foundations is forthcoming in the Journal of the Royal Anthropological Institute.

 The Making of Forest